thepinecode/Collection/README.md

 ### Methods
 Please note, not all the methods are implemented yet!
-Also there are some minor changes compared to Laravel's collection.
+Also, there are some minor changes compared to Laravel's collection.

 #### ``all()``
 The ``all`` method lists the items in the collection.